 6.2J.1 UE maximum output power for ATG

-For the ATG UE, the rated maximum output power is declared via UE capability [RatedMOPATG] at maximum modulation order reported by ATG UE and full PRB configurations within the channel bandwidth of NR carrier unless otherwise stated.
+For the ATG UE, the rated maximum output power is reported via UE capability [RatedMOPATG] at maximum modulation order reported by ATG UE and full PRB configurations within the channel bandwidth of NR carrier unless otherwise stated.
 The period of measurement shall be at least one sub frame (1ms).
 UE capability [RatedMOPATG] is an integer value in the range 23 to 40 dBm.

+For ATG UE with multiple omni-directional antennas not indicating the capability antennaArrayType-r18, the measured maximum output power Pmax,c,AC shall remain within +2 dB and -2 dB of the rated maximum output power Prated,c,AC reported by the ATG UE.

-The measured maximum output power shall remain within +2 dB and -2 dB of the rated maximum output power declared by the ATG UE.
+For ATG UE with antenna array indicating the capability antennaArrayType-r18, the measured maximum output power Pmax,c,TABC shall remain within +2 dB and -2 dB of the rated maximum output power Prated,c,TABC reported by the ATG UE.

 6.2J.2 Configured transmitted power for ATG